visgl/deck.gl/docs/api-reference/layer.md

 Allows local coordinate system transformations to be applied to a layer, which is useful when composing data from multiple sources that use different coordinate systems.

 Note that the matrix projection is applied after the non-linear mercator projection calculations are resolved, so be careful when using model matrices with longitude/latitude encoded coordinates.
-They normally work best with non-mercator viewports or meter offset based mercator layers
+They normally work best with non-mercator viewports or meter offset based mercator layers.

 ### Data Properties